postsharp/Metalama.Samples/examples/enum-viewmodel/README.md

 modified-date: 2024-09-09
 ---

-# Generating view-model wrappers for enums without boilerplate
+# Generating view-model wrappers for enums with Metalama

 [!metalama-project-buttons .]